ninadepina/nerd/articles/web_scraping.md

 # Web Scraping: Empowering Data Acquisition for Your Projects

-In the world of web development, it's not uncommon to encounter situations where you need to gather data from external sources.
-While APIs are often the preferred method for accessing data, there are instances when obtaining information through web scraping becomes necessary.
+In the world of web development, it's pretty common to come across situations where you gotta grab data from other sources.
+APIs are usually the go-to for getting data, but sometimes you gotta resort to web scraping.
 In this article, I'll share my experience with web scraping using JavaScript and explain how I applied it to a project.

 ## The Quest for Data